dan-ftp/fusion-conclusion/_posts/2026-02-XX-how-general-fusions-reactor-works-or-wont.md

 The survivability of materials in a fusion neutron environment is one of the key factors that will determine how well fusion will economically compete with other energy sources.
 This comes through both in the costs of replacing components as well as the loss of revenue during maintenance periods.

 A solution for dealing with the fusion neutron material damage problem is to minimize the amount of solid material in the damage pathway of neutrons, instead using liquids wherever possible.
 While this is not an idea pioneed by General Fusion, they are one of the primary fusion companies persuing it.
 Similarly, companies like Commonwealth Fusion Systems, are  planning on using a molten salt blanket; yet they still have a solid plasma-facing surface which will be subject to intense nuclear damage.
 Where General Fusion stands out is having basically no solid structure subject to the intense inner neutron flux.
 Although this has changed in recent years, as the company has moved to find a more stable plasma target and the present plans do have some functional solid material in the core of the plasma to maintain plasma stability.

+General Fusion has since [switched to a pure lithium blanket](https://infuse.ornl.gov/wp-content/uploads/2024/07/2022a-GF-SRNL-Tritium-Fuel-Cycle-Modelling-and-Optimization.pdf) to avoid the "poisoning" of the high-Z lead that could get into the plasma and radiate power away.
+With this switch, much of the liquid blanket benefits remain, although the tritium is harder to extract from pure lithium.

 ### Fuel sustainability via tritium breeding.